 - Grants for Women

 How Small Business Financing for Women Works

 When it comes to business financing, there are several options.
-You can choose from traditional term loans or lines of credit from big banks, online lenders, and credit unions, as well as other types of financing like crowd-funded loans and invoice factoring.
+You can choose from traditional term loans or lines of credit from big banks, online lenders, and credit unions, as well as other types of financing like crowd-funding and invoice factoring.

 When choosing an option, consider what you’ll need to qualify for each type of funding, how much you can borrow, and the differences between these forms of financing.

 How to Qualify

 The first thing that you need to know about business financing is how to qualify for it.
 It’s a little different than the process you would go through to qualify for a loan you would take out for yourself.